Fritz Hüttinger

 IMTEK

-In 2010, the professorship for microelectronics held by Professor Yiannos Manoli at the Department of Microsystems Engineering (IMTEK) was renamed Fritz Hüttinger Professorship for Microelectronics.
-Undergraduate, graduate and PhD students at IMTEK benefit from the endowment through scholarships and academic awards that are presented to outstanding young scientists in the fields of electrical engineering and power electronics as well as through funding for internships and field trips.
+Professor Yiannos Manoli's professorship for microelectronics at the Institute of Microsystems Engineering (IMTEK) was renamed the "Fritz Hüttinger Professorship for Microelectronics" in 2010.
+Students and doctoral candidates at IMTEK benefited from prizes and scholarships awarded to outstanding young scientists in the fields of electrical engineering and power electronics, as well as funding for internships and excursions.